La Princesa Tower Coverage

 Emergency Systems Information: La Princesa Tower is equipped with the following safety equipment:

-- A fire sprinkler system in all units and common areas maintained and certified by Symons Fire Protection, Inc. The sprinkler system is inspected yearly.
+- A fire sprinkler system in all units and common areas maintained and certified by Symons Fire Protection, Inc. The sprinkler system is inspected annually.

-- Two Fire Extinguishers per floor inspected monthly by staff and yearly by Highland Fire Equipment Company
+- Two Fire Extinguishers per floor inspected monthly by staff and annually by Anita Fire Hose Company

 - A smoke Alarm system in all units and common areas maintained by Dialcom Systems Group, Inc. and monitored 24 hours a day by Central Monitoring Corporation.